amcaaron/rag-document-assistant/README.md

         ↓
 OpenAI creates vector embeddings
         ↓
-Embeddings are stored in ChromaDB with document metadata
+Embeddings are stored in Supabase PostgreSQL with pgvector
         ↓
 User selects a document and asks a question
         ↓
-Semantic search retrieves relevant chunks from the selected document
+Backend searches pgvector using user ID and document ID filters
         ↓
+Relevant chunks are retrieved through semantic similarity
+        ↓
 OpenAI generates an answer using retrieved context
         ↓
 Answer is returned with clickable source citations
         ↓
-Conversation is displayed in chat history
-        ↓
-Users can save important answers as notes
+Users can save important answers as database-backed notes
 ```

 ---